-While many small business owners are using online payroll services to automate their payroll, many prefer to do it themselves and manually enter payroll in Quickbooks.
+While many small business owners are using online payroll services to automate their payroll, many prefer to do it themselves and manually enter payroll in either Quickbooks Online or Quickbooks desktop.

 Learn the following steps to process payroll transactions manually in Quickbooks Desktop.